artix41/blog/blog/_posts/2023-03-28-stabilizer-formalism-3.md

 </p>
 {:.figure}

 The first coset is constructed by taking the only single-qubit error that fits the syndrome, shown in the top-left triangle, and applying the seven $$Z$$ stabilizers to it (blue, red, green, blue-red, blue-green, red-green, red-blue-green).
-The second coset is obtained in a similar way, starting with the two-qubit operator shown in the top-left triangle.
+The second coset is obtained similarly, starting with the two-qubit operator shown in the top-left triangle.

 Assuming an i.i.d noise, we can immediately solve the first decoding problem: the most likely error is the one of minimum weight, that is, the first error of coset 1.
 We can therefore choose any correction operator in this coset as our decoding solution.